digitalgreenorg/coco/readme.md

 --------------|-----------------|------------------------------------------------------------------------------------------
-placeholder   | String          | The id of the element in form's html (in dashboard.html) where the dropdown of this foreign entity is inserted. name_field    | String          | the attribute name in f_entity's json which needs to be shown in its dropdown dependency    | list            | List of various parameters if the element's dropdown depends upon the value of the other elements. filter        | dictionary      | whether to filter the objects of foreign entity before rendering into dropdown id_field      | String          | The name of id field for this foreign entity in denormalised json
+placeholder   | String          | The id of the element in form's html (in dashboard.html) where the dropdown of this foreign entity is inserted. name_field    | String          | the attribute name in f_entity's json which needs to be shown in its dropdown dependency    | list            | The choices available in this foreign key are included if the value of an attribute is the same as the value selected earlier in the form. filter        | dictionary      | whether to filter the objects of foreign entity before rendering into dropdown id_field      | String          | The name of id field for this foreign entity in denormalised json